aaronpowell/ps-nvm/README.md

     Install-NodeVersion v0.10.33

 This will install the specified Node.js/io.js version.
 You can also use a `-Force` flag to override an existing install

+*Note: the `iojs` command accepts a `-Nightly` flag if you want to install from the nightly download list.*

 ## `Remove-NodeVersion <version>`/`Remove-iojsVersion <version>`